 As a general competence the student should improve their skills in writing and comunication academic English and identify and overcome potential challenges when working with lawyers or other professionals in an international environment.

 At the end of this course, you should be able to:

 - identify the main structural elements and the subcategories of the legal cultural model

 - apply the legal cultural model in order to identify similarities and differences in legal cultures in Europe and by doing so

-- comparing central features in these legal cultures.
+- compare central features in these legal cultures.

 In addition, you should be able to

-- utilise the functional and historical approach to legal comparative research in order to
+- use legal cultural model in combination with the functional and historical approach to legal comparative reserarch in order to

-- explain differences and similarities of institutionalised forms of normproduction and conflict-resolution as well as the prevailing ideal of justice, legal methods, the degree of and attitude towards professionalisation and internationalisation of law and its impacts on the English, Scottish, Norwegian and German legal culture.
+- and discuss both orally and in writing differences and similarities of institutionalised forms of norm production and conflict resolution as well as the prevailing ideal of justice, legal methods, the degree of and attitude towards professionalization and internationalisation of law and its impacts on the English, Scottish, Norwegian and German legal culture.